 3.DEMARCATE PROFESSIONAL BOUNDS WHILE STILL AT HOME:

-If there is no dedicated workspace at your home, now is the time to incorporate one by either squeezing in a table in your bedroom or transposing with the corner lamp in the living room or cleaning the cluttered counter or maybe get creative with the dining furniture already at your disposal.
+If there is no dedicated workspace at your home, now is the time to incorporate one.
+By either squeezing in a table in your bedroom or transposing with the corner lamp in the living room.
+By cleaning the cluttered counter or maybe get creative with the dining furniture already at your disposal.
 The goal is a swift transition into work mode without finding the ‘right spot for the time being.’

-- Sigh: Setting boundaries for the workplace will mentally stimulate a sense of comfort and keep you driven to deliver efficiently knowing your child is playing with the blocks in the next room.
+- Sigh: Setting boundaries for the workplace will mentally stimulate a sense of comfort.
+It keeps you driven to deliver efficiently knowing your child is playing with the blocks in the next room.

 - Keeping co-workers in the loop: Another key aspect is to communicate and maintain as much transparency as possible with your reporting officer and colleagues.
 This will not only establish you as a team player but shall help you stick to the family routine.
 Being certain about happening of the next probable event will improve team dynamics, both at work and home.

 - Enjoy your breaks: Don’t forget to take breaks in between.
 Take a stroll to the next room and give your little one a warm peck on the cheeks, utter words of appreciation to them before you get back to resume work.